ARE YOU STILL SERVING CLIENTS DURING THE COVID- 19 CORONAVIRUS CLOSURES?

 WHAT SAFETY MEASURES ARE YOU TAKING TO ENSURE YOUR OFFICE IS STERILE AND CLEAN?

 We sterilize surfaces and points of contact, door knobs, light switches, chairs and desks in between meetings and are observing social distancing policies during meetings.
 We also have a cleaning service come and sterilize our Roseville, CA office once a week.
 Document signings are conducted with disposable gloves and masks are worn during meetings.

 WHAT SERVICES DO WE OFFER?

-Wills, Trusts, Probate, Medi-Cal Planning, Powers of Attorney, Advance Health Care Directives and Assistance with Estate Tax Issues.
+Our estate planning attorney services include Wills and Trusts, Probate, Powers of Attorney, Advance Health Care Directives and Assistance with Estate Tax Issues.

 WHAT IS A REVOCABLE LIVING TRUST?

 A Revocable Living Trust is a separate entity, which holds title to property.
 You create the trust and manage it during your lifetime.
 After your lifetime, someone whom you choose steps in and distributes the property in the process of trust administration to your selected beneficiaries.
 We can be your living trust attorney, serving Roseville and the greater Sacramento areas.

 WHAT ARE THE BENEFITS OF A LIVING TRUST?

 For most people, the primary benefit of a Living Trust is that the estate can be distributed without going through the court probate process without the need of a probate lawyer.
 This reduces or eliminates attorney fees, court costs, and months of court time.

 WHY A “REVOCABLE” TRUST?